-ABC News covers link between rare cancer and breast implants - 2011 CPTF President Dr. Diana Zuckerman advises women with breast implants not to get too worried about the connection between breast implants and a rare form of lymphoma, but to see their doctors if they have any concern in this ABC news story.
+ABC News Covers Link Between Rare Cancer and Breast Implants – ABC News, January, 2011.
+Dr. Diana Zuckerman advises women with breast implants not to get too worried about the connection between breast implants and a rare form of lymphoma.

 Do Chemicals in our Environment Cause Weight Gain? – Today’s obesity epidemic is also an epidemic of the health problems resulting from excess weight, such as diabetes, heart disease, some types of cancer, and early onset of puberty.

 Do Hair Dyes Cause Cancer? – The bottom line for now, pending additional research, is that people who have been using permanent hair dyes since the 1980s appear to be at little to no increased risk of lymphoma or other cancers.

 Harmful Chemical Found in Fruit Juices – Certain fruit juices contain too much antimony (a chemical that may cause cancer or damage the reproductive system).